Tax Guide for Alcoholic Beverage

 - Common Carriers Tax Return

-Common carriers and holders of interstate alcoholic beverage transporters' permits transporting alcoholic beverages into the state are required to file a report on or before the 15th of each month of all deliveries of alcoholic beverages made during the preceding calendar month.
+On or before the 15th of each month, common carriers and holders of interstate alcoholic beverage transporters' permits transporting alcoholic beverages into California are required to file a report of all deliveries of alcoholic beverages to California licensed importers or customs brokers made during the preceding calendar month.
 For example, a report for all deliveries of alcoholic beverages made during January is due on or before February 15th.

 - CDTFA-217, Common Carrier's Report of Delivery

-Each holder of a California Certificate of Compliance issued pursuant to section 23671 of the Business and Professions Code and section 32452 of the Revenue and Taxation Code is required to file a report on or before the 10th of each month following the reporting period, of all shipments of beer into California during the preceding calendar month.
+Out-of-state vendors making shipments of beer into California required to hold a Certificate of Compliance issued by the California Department of Alcoholic Beverage Control (ABC) and file a report on or before the 10th of each month following the reporting period, reporting all shipments of beer into California during the preceding calendar month.
 For example, a report for all shipments of beer into California during January is due on or before February 10th.

 - CDTFA-1056, Vendor's Report of Beer Shipments into California